| Title: | Conduct Sensitivity Analysis with Continuous Exposures and Binary or Continuous Outcomes |

 whether to return the variance along with the worst-case expectation, default is FALSE. |

-a list containing the worst-case expectation, and/or variance and the solution to the optmization problem.
+a list containing the worst-case expectation, and/or variance and the solution to the optimization problem.

 z |